On a generalization of affinoid varieties: Dagger analytic spaces

 If such $X$ exists, we say that it is obtained by \emph{gluing $X_i$ along $X_{i,j}$}.

 \begin{prop} The space $X$ obtained by gluing $X_i$ along $X_{i,j}$ exists and is unique (up to a canonical isomorphism) in each of the following cases: \ben \item all $X_{i,j}$ are open in $X_i$; \item for any $i \in I$, all $X_{i,j}$ are closed in $X_i$ and the number of $j \in I$ with $X_{i, j} \ne \void$ is finite. \een Furthermore, in the case 1) all $\mu_i(X_{i,j})$ are open in $X$.
-In the case 2) all $\mu_i(X_{i,j})$ are closed in $X$ and, if all $X_i$, are Hausdorff (resp. paracompact), then $X$ is Hausdorff (resp. paracompact). \begin{proof} Let $\wtilde{X}$ be the disjoint union $\coprod_i X_i$.
+In the case 2) all $\mu_i(X_{i,j})$ are closed in $X$ and if all $X_i$ are Hausdorff (resp. paracompact), then $X$ is Hausdorff (resp. paracompact). \end{prop} \begin{proof} Let $\wtilde{X}$ be the disjoint union $\underset{i \in I}\coprod X_i$.
 The system $\{ \phi_{i, j} \}$ defines an equivalence relation $R$ on $\wtilde{X}$.
 We denote by $X$ the quotient space $\wtilde{X}/R$ and by $\mu_i: X_i \to X$ the induced maps.
 In the case 1. the equivalence relation $R$ is open, and therefore all $\mu_i(X_i)$ are open in $X$.
 In the case 2., the equivalence relation $R$ is closed, and therefore all $\mu_i(X_i)$ are closed in $X$ and $\mu_i$ induces a homeomorphism $X_i \to \mu_i(X_i)$.
-Moreover, if all $X_i$, are Hausdorff, then $X$ is Hausdorff.
+Moreover, if all $X_i$ are Hausdorff then $X$ is Hausdorff by the fact that $R$ is closed.
 If all $X_i$ are paracompact, then $X$ is paracompact because it has a locally finite covering by closed paracompact subsets.
 Furthermore, let $\tau$ denote the collection of all subsets $V \subset X$ for which there exists $i \in I$ such that $V \subset \mu_i(X_i)$ and $\mu_i^{-1}(V)$ is a $k$-dagger affinoid domain in $X_i$ (in this case $\mu_j^{-1}(V)$ is a $k$-dagger affinoid domain in $X_j$, for any $j$ with $V \subset \mu_j(X_j)$).
-It is easy to see that $\tau$ is a net, and there is an evident $k$-dagger affinoid atlas $A$ with this net.
-In this way we get a $k$-dagger analytic space ($X, A, \tau)$ that satisfies the properties 1.-4. above.
-That $X$ is unique up to canonical isomorphism follows from proposition \ref{prop_exact_sequence_analytic_subdomain}. \end{proof} \end{prop}
+It is easy to see that $\tau$ is a net, and there is an evident $k$-dagger affinoid atlas $A$ with this net induced by the atlases on the $X_i$.
+In this way, we get a $k$-dagger analytic space ($X, A, \tau)$ that satisfies the properties 1.-4. above.
+That $X$ is unique up to canonical isomorphism follows from proposition \ref{prop_exact_sequence_analytic_subdomain}. \end{proof}